nidkil/jest-test/README.md

     ]
     ...

-For the aliases to work with jest you need to set the 'moduleNameMapper' option.
+For the aliases to work with jest you must set the same aliases with the 'moduleNameMapper' option.
 The aliases must match the aliases defined in the babel.config.js file.

     // jest.config.js
     ...